nkklobodu/tinyml-in-twi/README.md

 This project presents a practical application of tinyML, focusing on home automation through voice control in Twi, a major Ghanaian dialect.
 Leveraging a machine learning model trained via Edge Impulse on numerous Twi audio samples, the system recognizes the commands 'Sɔ' and 'Dum'—Twi for 'on' and 'off'—to control a lamp.
 This approach addresses the linguistic barrier faced by many Ghanaians when interacting with technology, which typically centers around English and other major foreign languages.
-By enabling Twi speakers to operate home devices with their native language, the project not only fosters inclusivity but also paves the way for integrating other local languages into technological interfaces.
+By enabling Twi speakers to operate home devices in their native language, the project not only fosters inclusivity but also paves the way for integrating other local languages into technological interfaces.

 ## Acknowledgements